- Many users complain they can't sign in to the PlayStation Network account.

 This is only temporary and can be easily resolved.
 Just disable 2SV when signing in, then enable it again after you finish.

-If you cannot provide the verification information for your account or are unable to access the email with a link to reset your password, we recommend that you contact PSN support for further assistance.
+Suppose you cannot provide the verification information for your account or cannot access the email with a link to reset your password.
+In that case, we recommend contacting PSN support for further assistance.

-Though the PS4 is often overshadowed by the Xbox One, there are still plenty of reasons to choose Sony’s console.
+Though the Xbox One often overshadows the PS4, many reasons exist to choose Sony’s console.
 Thus, you may want to check our guide on the best PS4 emulators for PC to enjoy your favorite games.

 If there is anything we missed, please leave a comment below.
-We would surely try to address the issue.
+We will surely try to address the issue.